huntwj/interview-vista/README.md

 During the interview, we will work as a [pair programming](https://en.wikipedia.org/wiki/Pair_programming) team to solve some problems.
 The problems we ask you will depend on your experience and the time we have.
 Ideally you will spend time as both the "navigator" as well as the "driver."
 For most interviews, you will be offered a choice of tasks that allow you to best showcase your skills and interests.

+This job will be TypeScript intensive, so this pair-programming will be done using TypeScript.

 ## Getting Started

 First, run the development server: